thorsten/phpMyFAQ/README.md

 #### Dockerfile

 The Dockerfile provided in this repo only build an environment to run any release it's for development purpose.
-It does not contain any code as the phpmyfaq folder is meant to be mount as the `/var/www/html` folder in the container.
+It does not contain any code as the phpmyfaq folder is meant to be mounted as the `/var/www/html` folder in the container.

 To build a production release please use the [docker-hub](https://github.com/phpMyFAQ/docker-hub) repository or use images provided on [docker.io](https://hub.docker.com/r/phpmyfaq/phpmyfaq/).